mesg-foundation/engine/docs/guide/service/validate.md

 # Validate

-To validate a service, checking for definition mistakes, run the command `service validate`:
+To validate a Service to check for definition mistakes, run the command `service validate`:

 ```bash
 mesg-core service validate ./PATH_TO_SERVICE_FOLDER